krusve/krusve.github.io/_posts/2022-11-12-wargames-bandit3.md

 ```
 ssh -i ssh26.privatefile bandit26@bandit.labs.overthewire.org -p 2220
 ```
-Now if you were successful, you should be loged in.
+Now if you were successful, you should be logged in.
 Now press "v" to start the vim editor then do the following in that window:
 ```bash
 :set shell=/bin/bash